 Anxiety tips for students: How to conquer social anxiety and shyness

 Friendships established at university can grow to be life-long, and are a key aspect of the university experience.
-To help students reduce their social anxiety and feel better equipped to make friends, psychology professor Martin Antony, director of the Anxiety Research and Treatment Lab (external link) at Toronto Metropolitan University, and co-author of The Shyness and Social Anxiety Workbook, offers some helpful tips:
+To help students reduce their social anxiety and feel better equipped to make friends and meet new people, psychology professor Martin Antony, director of the Anxiety Research and Treatment Lab (external link) at Toronto Metropolitan University, and co-author of The Shyness and Social Anxiety Workbook, offers some helpful tips:

 Confronting anxiety